Robert Mueller Asks If Donald Trump Knew About Russian Hack, As Professor Who Told Campaign Of Emails Vanishes

 It would be another three months before the Clinton-related emails were released online by Russian hackers.

-But whether Papadopoulos ever told Trump or anyone close to Trump in the campaign about Misfud’s stunning revelation remains unconfirmed, at least publicly.
+But whether Papadopoulos ever told Trump or anyone close to Trump in the campaign about Mifsud’s stunning revelation remains unconfirmed, at least publicly.
 Shortly after July of 2016 when Trump became the Republican presidential nominee, the FBI warned him that Russians would attempt to infiltrate his campaign, according to an NBC News report.

 And now Mueller wants to know whether Trump knew that Russia was in possession of the Clinton “dirt” emails — and even if Trump himself ordered their release to Wikileaks.
 Mueller has posed questions about Trump’s knowledge of the stolen emails and possible involvement with the hacking operation to several witnesses recently grilled by the special counsel and his team of investigators.